 What spotting scope features does a hunter need?

-A long-range stand hunter should look for a more powerful optic.
-You need greater magnification and a larger objective lens diameter.
+A long-range stand hunter should look for a more powerful optic to achieve better image quality.
+You need greater magnification or zoom range and larger objective lens diameter.
 Fortunately, you should have the space you need for a scope like this.
 You’ll need additional time to set up, but again, stand hunting allows for that.

 If you’re still hunting, your needs are a whole different ball game.
 You want something lightweight that blends into your surroundings.
 You don’t need the same magnification as a long-range hunter.
 An objective lens of 60mm and 15 to 40 times magnification range should be plenty.